ebd622/az204/2_storage/blob_storage/README.md

+(under construction)
-# Develop for Azure storage
+# Develop solutions that use blob storage 

 TODO